-- 11 611.2-1.
-This law was adopted by the Oneida Business Committee by resolution BC-10-12-16- - 12 C and thereafter amended by resolutions BC-12-13-17-D and BC- - . - 13 611.2-2.
-This law may be amended or repealed by the Oneida Business Committee and/or the - Oneida General Tribal Council pursuant to the procedures set out in the Legislative Procedures - 15 Act. - 16 611.2-3.
-Should a provision of this law or the application thereof to any person or circumstances - be held as invalid, such invalidity shall not affect other provisions of this law which are considered - 18 to have legal force without the invalid portions. - 19 611.2-4.
-In the event of a conflict between a provision of this law and a provision of another law, the provisions of this law shall control. - 21 611.2-5.
+- 611.2-1.
+This law was adopted by the Oneida Business Committee by resolution BC-10-12-16C and thereafter amended by resolutions BC-12-13-17-D and BC- - . - 611.2-2.
+This law may be amended or repealed by the Oneida Business Committee and/or the Oneida General Tribal Council pursuant to the procedures set out in the Legislative Procedures Act. - 611.2-3.
+Should a provision of this law or the application thereof to any person or circumstances be held as invalid, such invalidity shall not affect other provisions of this law which are considered to have legal force without the invalid participes - 18 to have legal force without the invalid portions.
+10 611.2.4 In the event of a conflict between a provision of t - 19 611.2-4.
+In the event of a conflict between a provision of this law and a provision of another20 law, the provisions of this law shall control. - 611.2-5.
 This law is adopted under the authority of the Constitution of the Oneida Nation.

 - 611.3-1.
 This section shall govern the definitions of words and phrases as used herein.
-All words not defined herein shall be used in their ordinary and everyday sense. - (a) "Comprehensive Housing Division" is the division within the Oneida Nation under the direction of the Comprehensive Housing Division Director which consists of all residential services offered by the Nation, including but not limited to, all rental programs, the rent-to-own program, and the residential sales and mortgages programs. - (b) "Landlord" means any person or entity within the Nation's jurisdiction in their capacity to rent real property subject to a rental agreement. - (c) "Nation" means the Oneida Nation. - 33 (d) "Premises" means the property covered by a rental agreement, including not only the 34 real property and fixtures, but also any personal property furnished by the landlord pursuant 35 to a rental agreement.
+All words not defined herein shall be used in their ordinary and everyday sense. - (a) "Comprehensive Housing Division" is the division within the Oneida Nation under the direction of the Comprehensive Housing Division Director which consists of all residential services offered by the Nation, including but not limited to, all rental programs, the rent to-own program, and the residential sales and mortgages programs. - 30 (b) "Landlord" means any person or entity within the Nation's jurisdiction in their capacity 31 to rent real property subject to a rental agreement. - 32 (c) "Nation" means the Oneida Nation. - 33 (d) "Premises" means the property covered by a rental agreement, including not only the - real property and fixtures, but also any personal property furnished by the landlord pursuant to a rental agreement.

-- (e) "Rental Agreement" means a written contract between a landlord and a tenant, whereby the tenant is granted the right to use or occupy the premises for a residential purpose for one (1) year or less, provided that the term may be longer than one (1) year in circumstances where the contract is on a rent-to-own basis. - (f) "Reservation" means all property within the exterior boundaries of the reservation of the Oneida Nation, as created pursuant to the 1838 Treaty with the Oneida, 7 Stat.
-566., and any lands added thereto pursuant to federal law. - (g) "Rule" means a set of requirements, including citation fees and penalty schedules, enacted by the Comprehensive Housing Division in accordance with the Administrative Rulemaking law based on authority delegated in this law in order to implement, interpret and/or enforce this law - (h) "Tenant" means the person granted the right to use or occupy a premises pursuant to a rental agreement. - (i) "Tribal member" means an individual who is an enrolled member of the Nation. - (j) "Security Deposit" means a payment made to the landlord by the tenant to ensure that rent will be paid and other responsibilities of the rental agreement performed.
+- (e) "Rental Agreement" means a written contract between a landlord and a tenant, whereby the tenant is granted the right to use or occupy the premises for a residential purpose for one (1) year or less, provided that the term may be longer than one (1) year in circumstances where the contract is on a rent-to-own basis. - 40 (f) "Reservation" means all property within the exterior boundaries of the reservation of 41 the Oneida Nation, as created pursuant to the 1838 Treaty with the Oneida, 7 Stat.
+566., 42 and any lands added thereto pursuant to federal law. - (g) "Rule" means a set of requirements, including citation fees and penalty schedules, enacted by the Comprehensive Housing Division in accordance with the Administrative Rulemaking law based on authority delegated in this law in order to implement, interpret and/or enforce this law - 47 (h) "Tenant" means the person granted the right to use or occupy a premises pursuant to a48 rental agreement. - (i) "Tribal member" means an individual who is an enrolled member of the Nation. - (j) "Security Deposit" means a payment made to the landlord by the tenant to ensure that rent will be paid and other responsibilities of the rental agreement performed. - 51 52 53

-611.4.
+54 611.4.
 Rental Agreement Documents